alja/sogetsu.space/_pages/about.md

 ## Sogetsu San Diego branch

-The Sogetsu San Diego Branch had it’s actual beginning when Mrs. Sumiko Lahey started her class in 1969 and held her first flower arrangement exhibition in 1978.
-In 1985 she was authorized by headquarters to form a Study Group and celebrated the occasion with an exhibition.
+Mrs. Sumiko Lahey started her class in 1969, in 1985 she was authorized by headquarters to form a Study Group.
 In 1990, the Sogetsu San Diego Branch was established and Mrs. Lahey was appointed as its First Founding Director.
-In 1996, Mrs. Barbara E. Church succeeded Mrs. Lahey as Director and in the year 2000, Mr. Ronald Searfoss succeeded Mrs. Church.
-The current Director, Mrs. Hiroko Szechinski, was elected in 2001 and celebrated with an exhibition at that time.
-She served for 19 years.
-In 2019, Yumi Rakers has elected as a director.
-During Pandemic, she has been conducing both Board and General meeting by Zoom
+In 1996, Mrs. Barbara E. Church succeeded Mrs. Lahey as Director and in 2000, Mr. Ronald Searfoss succeeded Mrs. Church.
+Mrs.Hiroko Szechinski, was elected in 2001 and served for 19 years.
+In 2020, Yumi Rakers has elected as a director.
+During Pandemic, she has been conducing both Board and General meeting by Zoom.